Rust async/await: Async executor

 Continue execution of async tasks

-The executor keeps running the async runtime if any events are scheduled.
-In our example we are calling Executor::step() in a loop.
+The executor runs the async runtime if any events are scheduled.
+In our example, we call it Executor::step() and put it in a loop.
 At each step, polling of the goto_closure moves the unit closer to the pos.
 Now we will see how the goto_closure returns Poll::Ready to the patrol_closure when the unit reaches the pos.
 We start at step 6 in the following sequence diagram.

 1. Once the unit reaches the pos, the goto_closure returns Poll::Ready to the patrol_closure.
 The patrol_closure then polls the goto_closure again.
 The ➡️ shows the .await point in the patrol_closure.